CShorten/my-swe-education/database/failover.md

 Companies use failover for critical systems like payment processing, hospital databases, emergency services, or any application where downtime costs money or puts people at risk.
 Cloud services often have multiple failover layers across different data centers.

 The main tradeoff is cost - maintaining duplicate systems that might sit idle most of the time is expensive, but for critical operations, it's worth the insurance.

-Would you like to know more about how failover relates to related concepts like load balancing or disaster recovery?